Video Game / Gemcraft

-- Also, if the monster waves run out before you manage to unlock a wizard tower or charge an ensnarement socket, the ritual fails and your orb gets destroyed.
+- If the monster waves run out before you manage to unlock a wizard tower or charge an ensnarement socket, the ritual fails and your orb gets destroyed.

 - The Wake of Eternity spell.
 In addition to shredding armor, suppressing regeneration, and having a chance to banish enemies, it also deals 20% of their current health to them as damage.

 - Psycho Strings: Play when a demon is about to show up.
 The Forgotten is heralded by a dissonant piano chord.

 - Rocket Tag Gameplay: Endurance Mode culminates this kind of sort, provided with enough skill and level.
 So long as you build powerful gems, the monsters keep growing until either you overwhelm it with damage or they overwhelm your tower with their exponential health increase.
 Both sides win, as long your experience out-gains your previous attempt.